CasAndreu/ldaRobust/README.md

   - `lda_u`= your original LDA model.
 We will asses how robust this model is to different model specifications.
   - `threshold` = (numeric) a similarity threshold (range {0,1} where 1 the maximum similarity).
 We will use it to determine whether two topics are the same.
   - `K` = the number of models (numeric) or a list of topic numbers (list) of other models to which you want to compare your original LDA.
 If you provide a numeric value, e.g. 2, we will compare your original model with 10 topics to a 9 and a 11 topic model.
 If you provide a list, e.g. [5,15,25], we will compare your original model with 10 topics to a 5, 15, and 25 topic model.
+  - `compute_parallel` = a bool value to indicate whether you want the models to be trained in fit function to be trained in parallel.
+  - `num_of_clusters` = the number of clusters (numeric) or a list of cluster numbers (list) to which you want to compare your original LDA.
+If the original model has topic number 10 and you provide a numeric value, e.g. 2, we will cluster topics in all models into 9, 10 and 11 clusters.
+If you provide a list, e.g. [5,15,25], we will cluster all topics into 5, 15, 25 clusters.

 In this example we specify `K = 2` and `threshold = 0.8`.
 ```